Inpatient Drug Rehab Centers

 In addition, early recovery is when cravings are typically the highest.
 Inpatient treatment removes the temptation to drugs during this time.
 Without inpatient settings, relapses are more common because the temptation to use drugs or alcohol, especially during the detox and withdrawal stages.
 Turning to substance use during this time is not an option during inpatient treatment.

 Finally, inpatient treatment can make it easier to diagnose co-occurring mental health disorders.
 Dual diagnosis is common with substance use disorders.
 In fact, 7.9 million people in the U.S. are living with both an addiction and a mental health disorder.
 Sometimes when only the addiction is treated, the co-occurring mental health disorder is missed.
 Inpatient treatment can allow for both conditions to be detected, diagnosed, and addressed.
+Do you have questions or concerns?
+Our intake coordinators will answer them.

 The first step to getting sober and living a clean life is to have the courage to seek help for your addiction.
 Seeking help is not a sign of failure or weakness.
 In fact, it takes strength to reach out and accept help.
 Once you make the call for inpatient drug or alcohol rehab, you will typically follow four major steps: intake, detox, treatment, and aftercare.